SAP/cloud-security-services-integration-library/spring-xsuaa-mock/README.md

 ### XSUAA Service Configuration

-From version `1.5.0` on the [`MockXsuaaServiceConfiguration`](src/main/java/com/sap/cloud/security/xsuaa/mock/MockXsuaaServiceConfiguration.java) is auto-configured.
+From version `1.5.0` on the [`MockXsuaaServiceConfiguration`](src/main/java/com/sap/cloud/security/xsuaa/mock/MockXsuaaServiceConfiguration.java) is auto-configured [here](src/main/java/com/sap/cloud/security/xsuaa/mock/autoconfiguration/XsuaaMockAutoConfiguration.java).
 This class overwrites Xsuaa url and uaadomain to point to the Xsuaa Mock Web Server.
 This is relevant for validating the `jku` URI that is provided as part of the JSON Web Signature (JWS).
 The `jku` of the Jwt token issued by the `JwtGenerator` references the public key URI of the `XsuaaMockWebServer` used for generating the signature.

 ### Extendability
 Note: it is possible to extend the dispatcher and pass this to the `XsuaaMockWebServer` constructor.
 An example `XsuaaMockPostProcessor` implementation can be found [here](src/test/java/com/sap/cloud/security/xsuaa/mock/XsuaaMockPostProcessor.java).